keyvank/tsp/src/2-hear.md

     return f
 ```

-These three alone are enough for making melodies:
+These three alone are enough for composing melodies:

 ```python
 f = Compose([